firefly-oss/lib-transactional-engine/README.md

 ## Observability
 What is emitted and when
 - onStart(sagaName, sagaId): fired once at the beginning of a run.
+- onStart(sagaName, sagaId, ctx): same as above, but with access to SagaContext (used e.g. by tracing to inject X-Trace-Id header for propagation).
+- onStepStarted(sagaName, sagaId, stepId): when a step transitions to RUNNING.
 - onStepSuccess(sagaName, sagaId, stepId, attempts, latencyMs): after a step completes successfully.
 - onStepFailed(sagaName, sagaId, stepId, error, attempts, latencyMs): after the final failed attempt of a step.
 - onCompensated(sagaName, sagaId, stepId, error): emitted for both successful and failed compensations; error is null on success.
+- onStepSkippedIdempotent(sagaName, sagaId, stepId): when a step is skipped due to per-run idempotency (idempotencyKey already marked in this run).
 - onCompleted(sagaName, sagaId, success): fired once when the saga finishes (success=false if any step failed).

 Default implementation